transcarent/transcarent-web-interview/README.md

 # Start here
-1. Clone this repo
+1. Clone this repo DO NOT fork
+2. Make your repo private
+3. Add moog16, nikolicu, and tc-achavez as collaborators
-2. `cd trees`
+4. `cd trees`
-3. Run `npm install`
+5. Run `npm install`
-4. Run `npm start`
+6. Run `npm start`
-5. Open http://localhost:3000/ to see your app.
+7. Open http://localhost:3000/ to see your app.
-6. Follow the instructions in your browser.
+8. Follow the instructions in your browser.